What Is A Workers’ Compensation Payroll Audit?

 Workers’ compensation insurance is a type of insurance that is generally required by state law for any company that has employees, and in some states, for those who use independent contractors.
 It provides financial protection for workers who are injured or become ill on the job.
 It also protects businesses from the high cost of workplace injuries.

-The cost of workers’ compensation insurance is quoted based on your estimate of your company’s payroll.
+Submitting information on your payroll in a workers’ comp audit is required to be covered by workers’ comp insurance.
+That’s true because the cost of workers’ compensation insurance is quoted based on your estimate of your company’s payroll.
 A workers’ compensation payroll audit is performed annually after your policy expires, according to terms in your policy, to determine actual payroll and modify the amount paid for coverage as needed.

 Workers’ compensation insurance is also referred to as workers’ comp insurance or workman’s comp insurance.
 In a workman’s comp insurance audit, an auditor reviews your records to calculate your total payroll for the policy period.
 Some individuals’ pay may be exempt or subject to payroll minimums and maximums if they are owners or officers.